wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/best-practices-monitoring.md

 - Categorize logs and write messages to the appropriate log file.
 - Do not disclose sensitive information about the system or personal information about users.
 Scrub this information before it is logged, but ensure that the relevant details are retained.
 For example, remove the ID and password from any database connection strings, but write the remaining information to the log so that an analyst can determine that the system is accessing the correct database.
 Log all critical exceptions, but enable the administrator to turn logging on and off for lower levels of exceptions and warnings.
 Also, capture and log all retry logic information.
 This data can be useful in monitoring the transient health of the system.
 - Trace out of process calls, such as requests to external web services or database.
-- Don’t mix log messages with different security requirements in the same log file.
+- Don't mix log messages with different security requirements in the same log file.
 For example, don't write debug and audit information to the same log.
 - With the exception of auditing events, all logging calls should be fire-and-forget operations that must not block the progress of business operations.
 Auditing events are exceptional because they are critical to the business and can be classified as a fundamental part of business operations.
 - Logging should be extensible and not have any direct dependencies on concrete target.
 For example, rather than writing information by using _System.Diagnostics.Trace_, define an abstract interface (such as _ILogger_) which exposes logging methods and that can be implemented by using any appropriate means.
 - All logging must be fail-safe and should never trigger any cascading errors.
 Logging must not throw any exceptions.